Powerlearnproject/se-day1-assignment-satioa/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+- Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
-Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+- Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
-Key milestones of software engineering are

-  Milestones include the development of programming languages (e.g., Fortran, C), the establishment of software engineering as a discipline in the 1960s, the advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.
+- Milestones include the development of programming languages (e.g., Fortran, C), the establishment of software engineering as a discipline in the 1960s, the advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.

 - Requirements: Gathering and documenting user needs and system requirements.
 - Design: Creating high-level and detailed designs of the software architecture and user interface.
 - Implementation: Writing code and building the software according to the design specifications.
 - Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
 - Deployment: Releasing the software to users or customers.
 - Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.